kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/configure_ns_quotas/README.md

 **Category:**

-Tenant Isolation
+Fairness

 **Description:**

-Users should not be able to modify the Resource Quotas defined in their Namespaces
+Namespace resource quotas should be used to allocate and limit a tenant's use of shared resources.

+Tenants

 **Rationale:**

-Resource Quotas must be configured to guarantee isolation between tenants.
-Furthermore, it should be impossible for a tenant administrator to modify an existing Resource Quota.
+Resource quotas must be configured for each tenant namespace, to guarantee isolation and fairness across tenants.

 **Audit:**